fosscellcet/Annual-Plans-Minutes/2018-19/AnnualPlan2018-19.md

 ## 1.Foss cell Website

 As per the first meeting of the cell , decision to make a website for fosscell was made.
-So in accordance a static site needs to be launched by june 2nd week.Later on additional functionality can be added.
+So in accordance a static site needs to be launched by `june 2nd week.`Later on additional functionality can be added.